ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_start.md

 1. Locate reusable code to port to Mbed OS, or write your own.

-    If there is an SDK available to speed up the porting process, we recommend reusing it (assuming copyright of the existing code is preserved).
+    If there is a Partner SDK available to speed up the porting process, we recommend reusing it (assuming copyright of the existing code is preserved).

-1. Implement and test CMSIS headers, bootstrap, linker script and startup code.
+1. Implement and test CMSIS headers, linker script and startup code.

    A basic framework is ready after this step.
 You can do the rest of the porting work in parallel: